geonnave/blog/content/projects.md

 # WooLed

-A led panel made with an wooden structure, an arduino, shift registers, and a lot of wiring.
+A led panel made with wood, arduino, shift registers, and a lot of wiring.
 See it in action [in this video](https://www.youtube.com/watch?v=-vwiSWYUX68).

 <!-- {{< youtube id="vwiSWYUX68" autoplay="false" >}} -->